UNCLASSIFIED (U)

 7 FAM 276.1 Distribution to the Department and Other U.S. Agencies

 a.
 Attach to the original Form DS-2060 the local death certificate, which is the basis for the report.
-Then send the original and one copy of Form DS-2060 to CA/PPT/S/RM/RCR for filing.
+Then send the original and one copy of Form DS-2060 to CA/PPT/S/RM/RCR for filing, along with the printed PRISM sheet from the "E" CLASS lookout that Post has entered.
 See 7 FAM 276.5 for the address.
 You should issue a DS-2060 when you become aware of a death U.S. citizen, once all requirements are met for processing the form, regardless of whether or not a legal representative or family member has made a formal request.
 This includes entering an E hit in CLASS (see 8 FAM 1102.2-2(e)).

 b.
 If the deceased was receiving Social Security benefits, provide a copy of Form DS-2060 to the Servicing Federal Benefits Unit.